OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:20

-Judah and Israel were as numerous as the sand that is on the seashore in abundance;
+Judah and Israel were as numerous as the sand on the seashore in abundance;
 they were eating, drinking, and rejoicing.

 ## 1 Kings 4:21